In Colorado, there are three different offenses associated with driving while impaired:

 Colorado DUI Penalties

-Driving under the influence DUI is generally a misdemeanor offense.
+Driving under the influence DUI is generally a misdemeanor charge in Colorado.
 However, this largely depends on each individual’s past history with DUI.

 1st Colorado DUI Penalties